zooboole/myweb/readme.md

  One quirk thing is text for image path in blogImages saves to db in lower case, so if you call an image SomeImage.png it will be there , but wil not be seen on blogArticle page

  8) The web users a basic MVC - i can't get my head around ORM so i mostly use PDO.
-Some code needs shifting from controller to model
+Some code needs shiftintg from contgroller to model

 9) I aim to add forum code at a later date  so there is a route /userRegistration which can be developed later